Mpriour42/TP_NGS_Clownfish/Readme.md

 ### 5) Differential expression analysis

   Salmon quantified the number of reads for each transcript on the six samples, which means now we have three values for each read: 3 values per transcript on white skin and 3 values per transcript on orange skin.
-The **DESeq** tool allows a statistical analysis of the differential expression.
+Because our analyses includes few replicates (only three individuals), the **DESeq** tool allows a statistical analysis of the differential expression.
 See the script `DeSseq2.R`.
 To learn how to use best DESeq, go to: https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html.

-  For a more performant analyses, we withdraw poorly expressed genes that aren't characteristics of our analyses in order to reduce the number of tests.
+  For a more powerful analyses, we withdraw poorly expressed genes that aren't characteristics of our analyses in order to reduce the number of tests.
 The white skin is settled as the reference in statistical tests.

   See the picture below for the 10 transcripts that are the most differentially expressed between the white and orange skin:
   ![top_10_genes_most_differentially_expressed](top_10_genes_most_differentially_expressed.PNG)

-  -> The BaseMean indicates the intensity of the signal (the bigger the basemean, the more the gene is expressed).
+  -> The _BaseMean_ indicates the intensity of the signal (the bigger the basemean, the more the gene is expressed).

-  -> The log2(foldchange) indicates the ratio of variation between the two conditions (orange skin/white skin).
+  -> The _log2(foldchange)_ indicates the ratio of variation between the two conditions (orange skin/white skin).
 The log2 transforms the fold change so that a log2(foldchange) = 0 means the gene is expressed similarly in the two skin types.
 Compared to the white skin condition, the gene is underexpressed if log2(foldchange) < 0 and overexpressed if log2(foldchange) > 0.

-  -> The lfcSE is the standard variation of the log2(foldchange).
+  -> The _lfcSE_ is the standard variation of the log2(foldchange).

-  -> Stat indicates the statitic of the test.
+  -> _Stat_ indicates the statitic of the test.

-  -> P-value indicates the p-value of the test and P-ajd indicates the p-value adjustated with the false discovery rate (FDR).
+  -> _P-value_ indicates the p-value of the test and _P-ajd_ indicates the p-value adjustated with the false discovery rate (FDR).
 FDR is a DESeq tool that corrects the rate of type I errors in null hypothesis testing when conducting multiple comparisons.
 FDR is designed to control for the expected proportion of "discoveries" (rejected null hypotheses) that are false (incorrect rejections of the null).
 Typically, FDR of 0.1 means that there is a chance that 10% of the genes are not false positive, i.e. if 100 genes are differentially expressed, then about 10 genes are false positive.
 Basically, it is calculated this way: FDR = (area of H0)/(area of H0 + H1).
 This analyses was conducted with FDR = 0.05.

   * The Maplot below shows the intensity of the signal according to the differential expression for each gene:
   ![maplot](maplot.PNG)

-    The genes differentially expressed have a very high or very low log2(foldchange).Note that the foldchange is not independant from the basemean: the little counts artificially increase the foldchange.
-The function `lfcShrink`helps fix this.
+    The genes differentially expressed have a very high or very low log2(foldchange).
+Note that the foldchange is not independant from the basemean: the little counts artificially increase the foldchange.
+The function `lfcShrink` helps fix this.

   * Another representation is the Volcanoplot, that shows the p-value adjusted as a function of the log2(foldchange).